lucasbpro/machine-learning-coursera/README.md

 ## Machine Learning - Coursera

-This repository contains my solutions to the assignments from the Machine-Learning course in Coursera, taught by Andrew Ng and offered by Stanford University.
+This repository contains my solutions to the assignments from Machine-Learning course in Coursera, taught by Professor Andrew Ng and offered by Stanford University.

-## Content
+## Assignments

-- ex1: Linear Regression
+- ex1: Linear Regression;
-- ex2: Logistic Regression
+- ex2: Logistic Regression;
-- ex3: Multi-class Classification and Neural Networks
+- ex3: Multi-class Classification and Neural Networks;
-- ex4: Neural Networks Learning
+- ex4: Neural Networks Learning;
-- ex5: Regularized Linear Regression and Bias vs. Variance
+- ex5: Regularized Linear Regression and Bias vs. Variance;
-- ex6: Support Vector Machines
+- ex6: Support Vector Machines;
-- ex7: K-means Clustering and Principal Component Analysis
+- ex7: K-means Clustering and Principal Component Analysis (PCA);
-- ex8: Anomaly Detection and Recommender Systems
+- ex8: Anomaly Detection and Recommending Systems.

 ## How to run the files